 The Five Ponds Loop now emerges onto a large field (on weekends, you may notice illegal use of this area by all-terrain vehicles).
 Continue across the field.
 Towards the northern end of the field, you'll notice a pink-on-white blaze on a tree to the right.
 Turn right and continue along a woods road.
 To avoid a flooded section of the road, the Five Ponds Loop bears right onto a footpath, then joins another road.
 After crossing between two small ponds, the road climbs a little.

 Just ahead, follow the Five Ponds Loop as it turns right onto a footpath, leaving the road and rejoining the Crossover Trail.
 The footpath soon ends at a T-intersection with the woods road just south of Weyble Pond.
 Follow the pink-on-white and white blazes as they turn right, rejoining the road, and follow the road around the southern end of the pond.
 In a short distance, the Crossover Trail leaves to the right.
-Just ahead, a rock ledge on the left, below the road, offers a view over Weyble Pond (the level of this pond is also currently very low).
+Just ahead, a rock ledge on the left, below the road, offers a view over Weyble Pond.

 Continue to follow the Five Ponds Loop as it heads north on the woods road.
 The trail turns left at the next intersection, then bears right at the following intersection.
 About half a mile from Weyble Pond, the Five Ponds Loop turns left, leaving the woods road, and heads downhill.